10 Kindergarten Math Games That Actually Work (Singapore Parents)

 What it builds: Pattern recognition, prediction, logical thinking

-Use coloured blocks, LEGO, or even fruit to create a pattern: red-blue-red-blue.
+Grab some coloured blocks, LEGO bricks, or even a row of fruit and lay out a pattern: red-blue-red-blue.
 Ask your child what comes next.
-Start with AB patterns, then progress to ABC, AAB, and AABB patterns.
+Start simple with AB patterns, then graduate to ABC, AAB, and AABB as confidence builds.

-Pattern recognition is the foundation of algebraic thinking.
-Children who can spot and extend patterns in K2 find Primary 1 math significantly easier.
+Pattern recognition is essentially the foundation of algebraic thinking, which sounds intimidating but isn't — it just means your child learns to see structure in the world.
+Kids who can spot and extend patterns in K2 find Primary 1 math dramatically easier.
+This one's worth spending time on.

 Game 5: Measuring With Hands and Feet